A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Related Work

-\textbf{Training-free Diffusion Solvers for Fast Sampling.} Training-free methods like DDIMs \cite{DDIM}, DPM-Solver \cite{dpm-solver}, DPM-Solver++ \cite{dpm-solver-plus}, and DPM-Solver-v3 \cite{dpm-solver-v3} constitute a family of fast numerical SDE or ODE solvers specifically designed for DPMs.
-UniPC \cite{Unipc} designs a predictor and a corrector based on DPM-Solver to enhance the image generation quality of DPMs in low-sampling-step regimes.
-Unlike standard diffusion models, MaRS \cite{MaRS} proposed a special numerical solver to accelerate the sampling of reverse-time MR-SDE and achieves promising speedup in various image restoration tasks while maintaining high-quality results.
-However, these acceleration methods are all designed for standard diffusion models, not diffusion bridges at all.
+Methods for accelerating the sampling of diffusion models fall primarily into training-free and training-based algorithms.
+Training-based diffusion acceleration methods often employ distillation techniques such as \cite{Adistill, ConsistencyM, S4S}.
+Training-free methods like DDIMs \cite{DDIM}, DPM-Solver \cite{dpm-solver}, DPM-Solver++ \cite{dpm-solver-plus}, DPM-Solver-v3 \cite{dpm-solver-v3}, and UniPC \cite{Unipc} constitute a family of fast numerical SDE or ODE solvers specifically designed for standard diffusion models.
+Unlike them, MaRS \cite{MaRS} proposed a special numerical solver to accelerate the sampling of reverse-time MR-SDE and achieves promising speedup in various image restoration tasks.
+However, these acceleration methods are all designed for diffusion models, not diffusion bridges at all.
+Specifically for diffusion bridges, CDBMs \cite{CDBMs} improve the efficiency of DDBMs through consistency functions including Consistency Bridge Distillation (CBD) and Consistency Bridge Training (CBT), while BBDM \cite{BBDM}, DBIMs \cite{DBIM} and I3SB \cite{wang2025implicit} construct a series of non-Markovian diffusion bridges based on Brownian Bridge, DDBMs, and I2SB, respectively.
+They all achieved faster and better sampling results.
+However, these bridges lack both the mean information of the terminal distribution in their SDE formulation and the penalty coefficient derived from SOC theory, both of which result in completely different SDE forms, making their acceleration methods fundamentally incompatible with UniDB’s sampling procedures.